blake-regalia/classer.js/README.md

 // call instance handle as an operator instance(); // 'My name is frank'

+// proof that public method can access operator instance.greet(); // 'My name is frank'

 // access private field using a method instance.getName(); // 'frank'